 The Office prosecutes a wide variety of significant fraud cases involving both individual and corporate defendants, including frauds affecting the integrity of the financial markets.

-The Securities and Commodities Fraud Task Force continues its long tradition of prosecuting important securities cases and other cases affecting the financial markets.
+The Securities and Commodities Fraud Task Force continues its long tradition of leadership in the prosecution of securities and commodities fraud and other cases affecting the integrity of the financial markets.
 For example:

 - Founder and Chief Executive of International Crypto Exchange Convicted of Masterminding a Multi-Billion-Dollar Fraud: On November 2, 2023, less than a year after the collapse of FTX, the crypto exchange that he founded, Sam Bankman-Fried was convicted at trial of masterminding a wide-ranging scheme to misappropriate billions of dollars of customer funds deposited with FTX and mislead investors and lenders to FTX and to Alameda Research, Bankman-Fried’s crypto hedge fund.
 The proof at trial established that Bankman-Fried used billions of dollars of stolen FTX customer funds to pay for his personal luxuries, to make investments and millions of dollars of political contributions to federal political candidates and committees, and to repay billions of dollars in loans owed by Alameda.
 Bankman-Fried also defrauded lenders to Alameda Research and equity investors in FTX by concealing his misuse of customer deposits in financial information that was provided to them.